NelisW/my3D-Trium/building/Trium-build.md

 7. Don Saavedra [added a switch](https://m.facebook.com/groups/1798144480423312?view=permalink&id=1863805900523836) to all his 3D printers fans.
 8. The cooling fan ducts should not be too close to the hot metal, lest it be damaged by the heat.

 Once the fans are installed and the hot end temperature is still not stable around the set point it could be that the temperature control system requires [PID tuning](http://trium3d.proboards.com/thread/73/eratic-hot end-temperature#ixzz4VxE384wR).
-Running [PID Autotuning](reprap.org/wiki/PID_Tuning) will yield new PID values which can be hardcoded in Configuration.h or it can be entered using the `M301` gcode.
+Running [PID Autotuning](reprap.org/wiki/PID_Tuning) will yield new PID values which can be hard coded in Configuration.h or it can be entered using the `M301` gcode.
 You can even calibrate the thermistor in your printer, see [here](http://www.thingiverse.com/thing:103668),  [here](http://hydraraptor.blogspot.co.za/2007/10/measuring-temperature-easy-way.html), [here](https://github.com/Ultimaker/Ultimaker2Marlin/blob/master/Marlin/createTemperatureLookupMarlin.py), and [here](https://nutz95.wordpress.com/2014/04/13/marlin-firmware-thermistor-3950-table/).

 ### Hot-end thermal screening and socks

-Quite a few users reported low/eratic hot end temperatures apparently caused by the cooling fans.
+Quite a few users reported low/erratic hot end temperatures apparently caused by the cooling fans.
 The idea is to keep the nozzle temperature stable, while cooling the plastic work area with forced airflow.
 The reason behind the thermal sock is presented [here](http://www.soliforum.com/topic/12161/insulated-hot end-is-a-good-idea/), [here] http://3dprinting.stackexchange.com/questions/1247/efficient-and-easy-way-to-thermally-insulate-the-heat-block-of-the-hot end), and [here](http://numbersixreprap.blogspot.co.za/2013/10/does-insulating-heater-block-make.html).
-Rajaa Kahel recommends placing a piece of silicon between the the nozzle and heatsinks - this won't be as effective as a fully enclosing sock.
+Rajaa Kahel recommends placing a piece of silicon between the the nozzle and heat sinks - this won't be as effective as a fully enclosing sock.
 Note also the teflon tape he used when screwing the heat sinks into the hot end.

 <img src="images/silicon-screen-on-hotend.jpg" width="200">

-Use teflon to make a sock for the hot end, see [here](https://www.reddit.com/r/3Dprinting/comments/1wc1a3/does_anyone_else_prefer_ptfe_tape_instead_of/) and [here](http://imgur.com/a/fxXbt).
+Use teflon to make a sock for the hot end, see [here](https://www.reddit.com/r/3Dprinting/comments/1wc1a3/does_anyone_else_prefer_PTFE_tape_instead_of/) and [here](http://imgur.com/a/fxXbt).
 Alternatively [make your own sock](http://imgur.com/gallery/vHDmL) with something [like this](http://www.bostik.co.za/products/sealants/super-gasket-maker).

 ## Hot end temperature error signals